 Don’t let that folklore sour you on lemonade itself.
 The second version is a little sweeter.
 In the prevailing anecdote of 1912, a concession worker accidentally dropped red-colored cinnamon candies into a vat of regular lemonade, turning the entire blend pink.
 Since the show must go on at the circus, he sold the pink lemonade anyway, and customers couldn’t get enough.

 From the streets of Paris to America’s earliest circus stands, lemonade has hit the spot for centuries of history across the globe.
 Sparkling CBD Lemonade packs the perfect pairing of sweet and tart flavors, with a careful combination of natural lemon extracts and organic agave nectar.
-Better yet, there are only five natural ingredients and 100 calories per can.
-Colorado's Best Drinks' sparkling soda is the perfect choice to unwind at the end of your workday.
+Better yet, there are only five natural ingredients and 100 calories per can of CBD soda.
+Sparkling CBD Citrus Water and Hibiscus Water take it a step further with just four ingredients and zero calories each - satisyfing your sweet tooth without a drop of guilt.
+Colorado's Best Drinks' sodas and sparkling waters are the perfect choice to unwind at the end of your workday.
 Order a twelve-pack of lemonade today for just $50 or a 48-pack for $180 - with free shipping right to your door!